Adarsh-aot/screenplay/very past Christmas memory /Updated and more mysterious file  .md

 ### Scene 13
 **INT.
 LOCKED ROOM - LATER**

-*A tiny, colorful book decorated with stickers appears, its cover worn and faded. **Mother** picks it up with trembling hands, her face filled with sorrow and barely concealed rage.*
+*A tiny, colorful book decorated with stickers appears, its cover worn and faded. **DR Emily** picks it up with trembling hands, her face filled with sorrow and barely concealed rage.*

-**Mother:** (whispering) This was hers...
+**DR Emily:** (whispering) This was hers...
 My daughter’s.
 She poured her little heart into this, her dreams, her joys... and her pain.
 But none of you cared.

 **Hacker:** (nervously) She was... she was just a kid?

-**Mother:** (broken, voice cracking) Yes.
+**DR Emily:** (broken, voice cracking) Yes.
 You all took her piece by piece, choice by choice.
 She was just a child.
 And now she's gone.

 *The group collectively flinches, haunted by the enormity of their guilt.*